 My treatment ended on July 30, 2012.
 Although I was still reeling from some of the effects, I finally started to feel normal again.
 I was able to live with a renewed sense of purpose.
 On September 7, I got an email from my oncologist telling me that my PET scan came back clean.
 The chemo worked.

 When I started feeling better, I worked to lose the 47 pounds I had gained during treatment.
+I managed to keep my anxiety under control and not completely return following the surgery.
+However, I would definitely recommend anyone who suffers from anxiety to Click here to look at supplements that can possibly help you to manage it before you look around at other sites and find which is best for you.
+Anyway, back to me.
 I even made the decision to start the process of studying with the National Academy of Sports Medicine to become a Certified Personal Trainer.
 Given my history, this has become a passion where I can help people by using my own experience.
 In the near future, I will also be working on obtaining certification in nutrition and exercise for cancer patients and survivors.
 I celebrated my third Cancerversary this year and look forward to celebrating many more.